sarl/sarl-jekyll-website/docs/official/reference/Agent.md

 More recently, the importance of holonic multi-agent systems has been recognized by different methodologies such as [ASPECS](http://www.aspecs.org/Home) or O-MASE.

-> **_Note:_** In SARL, we recognize that agents can be composed of other agents.
-Therefore, SARL agents
-> are in fact holons that can compose each other to define hierarchical
-> or recursive multi-agent system, called holarchies.
+<p markdown="1"><span class="label label-info">Note</span> In SARL, we recognize that agents can be composed of other agents.
+Therefore, SARL agents are in fact holons that can compose each other to define hierarchical or recursive multi-agent system, called holarchies.</p>

 In order to achieve this, SARL agents are self-similar structures that compose each other via their contexts.
 Each agent defines its own context, called __Inner Context__.
 Because this inner context may be joined by other agents, or agents may be spawn inside this inner context, it is possible to build a holarchy.

-> **_Very Important Note:_** An agent is always a participant of the default space of its inner space.
+<p markdown="1"><span class="label label-danger">Very Important Note</span> An agent is always a participant of the default space of its inner space.</p>

-> **_Important Note:_** The unique identifier (usually a Unique Universal Identifier) of
-> the inner context is equal to the unique identifier of its owning agent.
+<p markdown="1"><span class="label label-warning">Important Note</span> The unique identifier (usually a Unique Universal Identifier) of the inner context is equal to the unique identifier of its owning agent.</p>

 ### 1.4.
 Universe Agent and Universe Context